CODINGBOTSTUDIO/PURE-MCPE0.8.1-PSP/README.md

 ## DualShock 3/Sixaxis

-Options > Controls > Control Scheme > **Layout 4** puts the camera on the right analogue stick and gives every action its own button
+Options > Controls > Control Scheme > **Layout 4** makes use of all the available buttons.
 * place and break on L2/R2,
 * the hotbar on L1/R1,
 * crafting and inventory on Square/Triangle,
-* third person and sneak on L3 and R3 respectivley.
+* sneak and third person on L3 and R3 respectively.
 >[!IMPORTANT]
 >A Dualshock 3/Sixaxis controller needs to be paired to the console,
 >and the required plugin below needs to be installed: